rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.
 _(TODO: Not a fan of this wording, also better term than utility focused?)_
-After going through each of these approaches at a high level, I'll explain my take on the strategic implications of this analysis and attempt to craft a frame for analyzing alignment difficulty.
+I'll also be discussing and motivating a set of issues which I'll refer to as 'the hard problem of AI cognition': we don't have tools for understanding the cognition or intention of AIs produced by current machine learning methods or understanding of how cognition depends on training (c.f. [inner alignment][riskslearned]).[^notnovel] After going through deontological, utility focused, and capability restriction approaches at a high level and explaining where I think the hard problem of AI cognition is relevant, I'll explain my take on the strategic implications of this analysis and attempt to craft a frame for analyzing alignment difficulty.
 We'll be focussing on X-risk, so we won't directly discuss failures which would 'only' result in large losses of life or economic damage.
 This is primarily a 'first principles' sort of analysis, though I'll be implicitly (and occasionally explicitly) referencing empirical work.